tuxfoo/OdyseePlaysX/README.md

 ## Setup

 - Start the program you are going to be sending keys to: (VisualBoyAdvance, Notepad)
-- Append environment variables or modify `config.js` if you need to change the options: `TWITCH_CHANNEL=mychannelhere npm start`
+- Append environment variables or modify `config.js` if you need to change the options: `CLAIM_ID=claimidhere npm start`
 - Run the server with `npm start`

 ---

 ### Config

-- `CONFIG_PROGRAM_NAME`: Find out the title of the window that you will be sending key inputs to (may need to check Task Manager to find out)
-    - Example: `VisualBoyAdvance`, `Desmume`
-        - For `notepad.exe` it would be "Notepad" or "Untitled - Notepad".
-        - If you want to test that the key's are sending correctly, run `npm test` with Notepad opened to see if it sends a key to it.
-- `TWITCH_CHANNEL`: the Twitch channel you want to listen for messages on (`twitchplayspokemon`)
+- change the claim id in the websocket URL in server.js
-- Depending on the program, you may need to change the controls (in `defaultKeyMap` in `keyHandler.js`, `keys.py` for windows)
+- change the program name in config.js

 ### Misc